Hong Kong Airlines: 2016–2018: Seeking intercontinental expansion

-In April 2017, the firm's air cargo business in Hong Kong was set up as an independent subsidiary cargo airline of Hong Kong (Hong Kong Air Cargo), having received its operator's licence from the Hong Kong Civil Aviation Department.
+In April 2017, the firm's air cargo business in Hong Kong was set up as an independent subsidiary (Hong Kong Air Cargo), having received its operator's licence from the Hong Kong Civil Aviation Department.
 In June, Skytrax ranked Hong Kong Airlines as the second-best regional airline and 24th-best internationally.
 In August, Atlas Air announced that it had placed three 747-400 freighters with Hong Kong Air Cargo.
 The first aircraft was to enter service in September 2017, serving routes between the United States and Asia.
 Delivery of the remaining two aircraft was anticipated in 2018.
 All three aircraft were to be operated by Atlas Air on behalf of Hong Kong Air Cargo.

 In September 2017, Hong Kong Airlines took delivery of its first Airbus A350-900, which shortly began service in a Bangkok (BKK) route.
 The company also launched its "Club Autus" VIP lounge at the HKIA Midfield Concourse.
 With the A350-900 aircraft, the airline began operating direct flights to Los Angeles on 18 December 2017, and to San Francisco three months later.

 In December 2017, the company slogan was changed from Fresh + very Hong Kong to Where Hong Kong Begins.